of birds that crash into

 I go back after a time to check

-the skull if it hasn’t been stolen
+on the progress.
+I’ll keepthe skull if it hasn’t been stolen

 by opportunistic grave robbers